This is a hot spring campground that becomes clothing optional after dark.

 There was one cold water tap for drinking, in addition to a faucet in the shape of a dragon, which supplied 140 degrees F water.

-There were two pit toilets, but there was no electricity supply or garbage or sewage.
+There were two vault toilets, but there was no electricity supply or garbage or sewage.

 It was a campground where you would have a hard time unless you were a seasoned camper.